Can dementia really be prevented?

 2. Stopping certain medications with memory side effects

-Holistic dementia prevention with aldora.
+Optimal dementia prevention with Aldora.

 1. Hearing: protect your ears from loud noises and wear hearing aids if you need them